Brian Morris (biologist): Awards and honours

 He was awarded the Royal Society of New South Wales' Edgeworth David Medal in 1985 and in 1993 the University of Sydney awarded him a DSc.
 In 2003 he was elected as an Honorary Fellow of the American Heart Association Council for High Blood Pressure Research.
 In 2010 he gave the Lewis K. Dahl Memorial lecture, an award sponsored by the Council for High Blood Pressure Research in association with the American Heart Association.
 In 2014 the AHA awarded him the Irvine Page—Alva Bradley Lifetime Achievement Award.
 He was made a Member of the Order of Australia in the Queens Birthday Honours Awards in 2018.
+He received The Paul Korner Senior Scientist Award (2023) from the High Blood Pressure Research Council of Australia and Paul Dudley White International Scholar Award (2023) from the American Heart Association's Council on Hypertension.